virajbhartiya/RecallOS/extension/INSTALLATION.md

 ### Extension Icon Not Visible

-**Problem**: Can't find the RecallOS icon in the toolbar
+**Problem**: Can't find the Cognia icon in the toolbar

 **Solutions**:

 - Click the puzzle piece icon (Chrome) or extensions icon (Edge) in the toolbar
-- Look for RecallOS in the list and click the pin icon to pin it to the toolbar
+- Look for Cognia in the list and click the pin icon to pin it to the toolbar
 - Check if the extension is enabled in the extensions page

 ### API Connection Issues